ppedrokkk/DiscordOrOtherSomething/themes/brega theme/README.md

+# inspirado no famoso cantor brasileiro Leno Brega, resolvi fazer esse tema para BetterDiscord e outros client./inspired by the famous Brazilian singer Leno Brega, I decided to make this theme for BetterDiscord and other clients.

 # esse tema tem duas versões, com cada uma com cada um tendo uma diferença simples./This theme has two versions, with each having a simple difference.

 # bregatheme.theme.css